rust-lang/book/src/ch04-02-ownership.md

 This leads us to the Ownership Rules:

-> 1. Each value in Rust has a variable binding that’s called it’s ‘owner’.
+> 1. Each value in Rust has a variable binding that’s called its ‘owner’.
 > 2. There can only be one owner at a time.
 > 3. When the owner goes out of scope, the value will be `drop()`ped.

 Furthermore, there’s a design choice that’s implied by this: Rust will never automatically create ‘deep’ copies of your data.
-Any automatic copying must be inexpensive.
+Therefore, any _automatic_ copying can be assumed to be inexpensive.

 ## Clone

-But what if we _do_ want to deeply copy the `String`’s data, and not just the `String` itself?
+But what if we _do_ want to deeply copy the `String`’s data and not just the `String` itself?
 There’s a common method for that: `clone()`.
 We will discuss methods in the next section on [`struct`]s, but they’re a common enough feature in many programming languages that you have probably seen them before.